farcasterxyz/protocol/docs/SPECIFICATION.md

 1. `m.signature_scheme` must be `SIGNATURE_SCHEME_ED25519`.
 2. `m.data.body` must be `ReactionBody`.
 3. `m.data.body.type` must be a valid, non-zero ReactionType
-4. `m.data.body.target` must be a valid CastId
+4. `m.data.body.target` must be a valid CastId or a utf8 string between 1 and 256 bytes inclusive.

 A ReactionAdd message `m` is valid only if it passes these validations: